Largemouth Bass Fishing: Must-Have Effortless Weed Tips

 Fall

-In fall, bass often feed heavily as forage moves and water temperatures begin to cool.
-They may shift toward deeper edges, transition zones, and areas where vegetation thins.
-This is a good time to use moving baits, but only if they remain controlled enough to stay in the strike zone.
+In fall, bass often feed heavily as forage shifts and temperatures begin to cool.
+They may move toward deeper edges, transition zones, and places where vegetation thins.

 Flipping and Pitching in Thick Cover